Outofanser/Outofanser.github.io/_posts/2025-06-08-missile-evader.markdown

 The damage part is more insteresting.
 We hold a reference to our target to damage its health.
 The calculation for the damage is based on the distance we are from the target.
 If the energy of the blast is perfectly spherical, it would be 1/r^2, but if we assume some directionality to the blast, it could be 1/r or even ln(r) dropoff.
 This is really more about "feels" though and I will change it however.
+Besides, energy != damage and I can do whatever I want!
+Not everything is physics!

 One last function: LoopAudio.
-This guy is meant to play audio with Unity, and has 3D spatial falloff and Doppler.
+This guy is meant to play audio with Unity's audio player which has 3D spatial falloff and Doppler.
-The sound is just a bleep, pulled from somewhere, but the code plays the sound at a faster and faster rate as the missile gets closer.
+The sound is just a bleep, pulled from some "Create With Code" assets, but the code plays the sound at a faster and faster rate as the missile gets closer.
 Watch out!

 {% highlight C# %}